Mortgage Prepayment: Escape Mortgage Penalties And Charges

 As explained above, your mortgage prepayment depends on your mortgage type.
 Let’s explore the breakdown of the calculations involved in mortgage prepayment and the eventual charges.

-For a variable-rate closed mortgage, the prepayment penalty is the three-month interest charge over your prepayment privilege.
+The prepayment penalty for a variable-rate closed mortgage is the three-month interest charge over your prepayment privilege.

 For example, imagine your prepayment privilege only allows you to pay a maximum of $15,000 to your mortgage, but you want to pay $25,000.
 Your prepayment charge will only be calculated on $10,000, the difference between your prepayment privilege and your actual payment.